 Each time, before manually editing the Registry, we recommend you create a manual system restore point so that you can revert to original settings by restoring Windows 10 to a previous date with the help of the previously created restore point.
-But not all users, not all the time, create a restore point before making major changes to Registry.
+But not all users, not all the time, create a restore point before making significant changes to Registry.

-How do I reset the registry in Windows 10?
+Why reset the registry in Windows 10?

 Like earlier versions, Windows 10 also doesn’t offer a way to reset the Registry to default.
 However, if you have a system restore point with original Registry values, you can use it to reset the Registry to default.